lollipopkit/ente-2fa/README.md

 According to the [origin ente Auth](https://github.com/ente-io/auth) this forked version has the following features:
 - Support pure offline mode.
 No ads, no analytics, no data collection, no tracking.
-- Faster importing / exporting
-- Remove useless features (web browser...)
+- Remove useless features (web browser & etc.)
 - More optimizations

 ## 🙋‍♂️ Help